• Menu

 We all need a little more gratefulness in our lives.
 We live in a culture of excess and never enough.
 Use the gratitude jar to remember how truly fortunate you are and that there is in fact, enough.

-To help make gratefulness a daily habit with the gratitude jar, (and to make the activity cute and fun), I created this Gratitude Jar Free Printable.
+To help make gratefulness a daily habit with the gratitude jar, (and to make the activity cute and fun), I created this Gratitude Jar Printable!
+Scroll down to sign up for your free printable.

 There are two sheets of colorful squares for you to cut out and write down all your “gratefuls” so you can remember how truly blessed you are, even on the toughest of days.